 However, it is obviously NOT safe to shoot .22 LR in the .22 Magnum cylinder supplied with the gun, for the reasons explained above.
 Shoot all the Magnums you want in the Magnum cylinder, but leave the Long Rifles for the .22 LR cylinder, please!

-Incidentally, the .22 WMR bullet diameter standard is 0.224 inch, and the .22 LR bullet diameter standard is 0.223 inch.
-Therefore, manufacturers like Ruger have to drill and rifle the barrel for the slightly larger WMR bullet, which should really have little practical effect on LR bullet accuracy, but makes for fun conversation around the campfire.
+Incidentally, the SAAMI spec for .22 WMR bore and groove diameter (0.219” and 0.224”, respectively) is larger than that for the .22 LR bore and groove diameter (0.217” and 0.222”, respectively).
+Therefore, manufacturers like Ruger have to drill and rifle the barrel for the slightly larger WMR spec.
+This should really have little practical effect on LR bullet accuracy, but it makes for fun conversation around the campfire.

 So, there are two important takeaways here.
 First, never fire a .22 LR cartridge in a .22 WMR chamber!
 Doing so places you and others at risk of injury, and will also lead to ruptured cases in your gun that will be more difficult to clear.